-The Durham Doctor's Office/Apothecary is a unique structure and considered the
+The Durham Doctor's Office/Apothecary is considered the

 date the building to around 1840.
 The Victorian porch was added in 1877.